Rolling the Curse: The Secret Hand Gesture That Still Haunts Mets Opponents

 It’s not so different from organized religion.

-And maybe — just maybe — there’s still a little magic left to squeeze from the shared beliefs we hold as fans.
-Maybe that’s why it still works.
+And maybe there’s still a little magic left to squeeze from the shared beliefs we hold as fans.
+That’s why we keep rolling our hands, hoping it helps.

+And maybe belief itself is the point.
+Jeff McNeil had to believe he could change his game completely — and did.
+Just like fans believe that doing something weird in the stands might tilt the outcome, even a little.
 I saw those kids rolling their hands this afternoon.
-A couple innings later, Jeff McNeil walked it off in the 10th after the Mets came back from a 4–2 deficit in the 8th.
+A couple innings later, Jeff McNeil walked it off in the 10th after the Mets came back from a 4–2 deficit in the 8th against the Nationals.